verajosemanuel/tidyviz-base/README.md

 Built upon rocker/ropensci:latest

-#### This is a bare-bones image for tidyviz. just some libraries and github packages plus rJava
+#### This is a base image for tidyviz. just some libraries and github packages plus rJava

 #### PLEASE CONSIDER any other tidyviz image instead for all packages and features (wrangler, stats, extra...)